Software Engineer Salary in the United States (2025-2026 Guide)

 Principal Software Engineer (10+ Years)

-When equity is included, the numbers become significantly larger.
-A Principal Engineer at Google can earn over $1.2 million in total compensation at the top of the band, according to Levels.fyi.
-Microsoft’s principal band tops out around $500,000.
+Principal engineers typically earn $180,000 to $220,000 in base pay, with equity pushing total compensation far higher.
+A Principal Engineer at Google can earn over $1.2 million in total compensation at the top of the band.

 Experience LevelAverage Base Salary (US)Total Comp at FAANG